-Pt based catalyst represents the best state-of-the-art electrocatalysts for electrochemical cathodic oxygen reduction reaction of proton exchange membrane fuel cells.
-Among, Pt based electrochemical catalysts, Pt-transition metal catalysts have been the most successful in terms of activity.
-However, the poor structural and chemical stability of Pt-based alloy catalysts is challenged.
-Alternatively, alloying Pt with rare earth metals is considered as one of the effective ways to discover the active and durable electrocatalysts for ORR.
-The advantageous of alloying with rare earth metals bring the substantial change in the electronic properties and their negative alloying energy or enthalpy of formation of alloy provides a special driving force to resist the alloy against dissolution.
-Challenges of Pt-rare earth alloy lies on the synthesis by a solution phase route.
-Till date there only physical metallurgical methods enable to synthesis them successfully in the form of alloy, which otherwise the rare earth component, results in oxides/hydroxides phase.
-This article reviews several studies put forward to synthesize the Pt-rare earth alloy/oxide catalysts by various physical metallurgical methods and solution-based synthesis protocol and their description on the improvement of ORR activity.
+Pt based catalysts represent the state-of-the-art electrocatalyst for electrochemical cathodic oxygen reduction reaction of proton exchange membrane fuel cells.
+Among Pt based electrocatalysts, Pt-transition metal catalysts have been the most successful in terms of activity.
+However, the poor structural and chemical stability of Pt-alloy catalysts are challenges.
+Alternatively, alloying Pt with rare earth metals is considered as one of the effective ways to discover active and durable electrocatalysts for the ORR.
+The advantages of alloying with rare earth metals bring a substantial change in the electronic properties and their negative alloying energy or enthalpy of formation of alloys provides special driving force to resist against dissolution.
+Synthesis of Pt-rare earth alloys by a solution phase route is challenging.
+To date there have been only physical metallurgical methods which help to synthesize them successfully in the form of an alloy, where as traditional wet chemical synthesis methods results rare earth turns into metal oxide/hydroxide.
+This article reviews several studies put forward to synthesize Pt-rare earth alloy/oxide catalysts by various physical metallurgical methods and solution-based synthesis protocols and their effect on the improvement of ORR activity.